Use of cluster bombs

 Cluster munitions have been used by over 20 states during armed conflict in over 35 countries.

-Since March 2015, the armed coalition led by Saudi Arabia has been using cluster munitions in air strikes against Houthi forces in Yemen.
+From March 2015 to February 2017, the armed coalition led by Saudi Arabia used cluster munitions in air strikes against Houthi forces in Yemen.
 The coalition is comprised of Bahrain, Egypt, Jordan, Kuwait, Morocco, Qatar, Sudan, and the United Arab Emirates.
 Use of cluster munitions likely continued in 2017 and 2018, although first-hand evidence was increasingly hard to collect and no attacks could be fully confirmed by the Cluster Munition Monitor.

 Fatima Ibrahim al-Marzuqi is being carried by her brother because she is not able to walk due to her injuries sustained during a cluster munition attack on Malus village on 7 June 2015.